-Often described as an architectural masterpiece of the 20th century, the Roman Catholic Church from Orsova is a unique monument in both Romania and Europe.
-Located in the center of Orsova, a small forgotten city from the shore of the Danube River, the existence of the church is ironically enough connected to a major civil engineering decision of the atheist communist regime.
+Often described as an architectural masterpiece of the 20th century, the Catholic church from Orsova is a unique monument in both Romania and Europe.
+Located in the center of a small forgotten city from the shore of the Danube River, the existence of this church is ironically enough connected to a major civil engineering decision of the atheist communist regime.

-Built, between 1972 and 1976, after the plans of brilliant architect Hans Fackelmann who also designed the West University and the Music High School from Timisoara, the church was his life’s masterpiece.
-Looking like a giant concrete tent, with a rooftop shaped like a cross, this surreal church amazes even more through its unconventional interior paintings.
+Done between 1972 and 1976, after the plans of brilliant architect Hans Fackelmann who also designed the West University and the Music High School from Timisoara, the Catholic church from Orsova was his life’s masterpiece.
+Looking like a giant concrete tent, with a rooftop shaped as a cross, this surreal church amazes even more with its unconventional interior paintings.

 Created by artist Gabriel Popa, these watercolor paintings have nothing in common with the traditional saint portraits or biblical scenes found in every other church.
-Sparking a lot of controversy back in the day, the painter reinterpreted in a contemporary and personal manner one of the most famous stories of the Bible, ‘Via Crucis’ or ‘The Way of the Cross’.
+Sparking a lot of controversies back in the day, the painter reinterpreted in a contemporary and personal manner one of the most famous stories of the Bible, ‘Via Crucis’ or ‘The Way of the Cross’.
 Spread along the walls of the church, the paintings bring a new set of characters, this time from the real life, close to Jesus in his long journey to resurrection.
 Internationally acclaimed gymnast Nadia Comaneci, British music legend John Lennon and the founder of communist Russia, Vladimir Lenin, join Jesus on his way to eternity in this audacious act of creation.

-The Catholic Church from Orsova is also a proof of the multicultural heritage from this part of Romania.
-The religious service is performed in four languages, including Romanian, German, Hungarian and Czech.
-You can always visit the church, there’s no entry fee, and the way to God seems way easier to find when no saints are judging from the walls.
+The Catholic Church from Orsova is also a proof of the multicultural heritage from this part of Romania as the religious service is performed in four languages: Romanian, German, Hungarian and Czech.
+You can always visit the church, there’s no entry fee, and the way to God seems way easier to find when no saints are judging you from the walls.

 Spend at least one day hiking or river cruising along the Danube Gorges from the nearby Iron Gates Nature Park.

 Go for a hike in the nearby Cheile-Nerei Beusnita National Park where you can see some of the wildest gorges in the country, waterfalls and rare lakes.

-Drive to Bigar Waterfall, one of the most beautiful in the world.
+Drive to Bigar Waterfall, one of the most beautiful waterfalls in the world.